Like synchronized swimmers, some currency pairs move in tandem with each other.

 You might believe that you’re spreading or diversifying your risk by trading in different pairs, but you should know that many of them tend to move in the same direction.By trading pairs that are highly correlated, you are just magnifying your risk!

 Correlations between pairs can be strong or weak and last for weeks, months, or even years.
-But always know that they can change on dime.Staying up-to-date with currency correlations can help you make better decisions if you want to leverage, hedge or diversify your trades.
+But always know that they can change on a dime.Staying up-to-date with currency correlations can help you make better decisions if you want to leverage, hedge, or diversify your trades.

 A few things to remember…